nuxt/website-v2/content/en/case-studies/livementor.md

 imgUrl: img/case-studies/livementor/cover.png
 ---

-For the Case Studies series, we've been talking to companies using Nuxt to build their product.
-We'll explore their journey into the framework and its ecosystem, examine the variety of projects you can use Nuxt for, and consider the challenges they encountered and benefits they experienced.

-We're starting this series with [LiveMentor](https://www.livementor.com/), a company helping entrepreneurs through mentoring and courses.
-Happy reading!

 ## What is LiveMentor?

 LiveMentor is one of the world's leading education companies focused on entrepreneurship.
 We help creators to go from the idea stage to being able to make a living from their projects.
 So basically being profitable.
 We have been doing online courses for almost 10 years now, and trying a lot of different ways to teach online.
 We have tried what we called CBC (cool-off based courses), soft courses, courses with only content and eventually we decided four years ago to focus on one-on-one mentoring.
 Our three months' training is powered by a messaging app where you can chat with your mentor.
 We have trained more than 10,000 people so far and we are now on track to train 10,000 people per year.